hapax/hapax.github.io/assets/simple-physics.md

 $$
 d \sim \ell \sqrt{n} = \ell \sqrt{\frac{t}{\tau}} =
-\sqrt{\frac{\ell}{v}}\cdot \sqrt{t},
+\sqrt{\frac{\ell}{v}}\cdot \sqrt{t}.
 $$

-where $\ell/v = D$ is the *diffusion constant*.
-Even though the walker moves at constant velocity, the distance travelled scales as $d \propto \sqrt{t}$!
+Even though the walker moves at constant velocity, the average distance travelled scales as $d \propto \sqrt{t}$!
-It's also important to note that "average distance" is a bit of a misnomer.
+It's important to note that "average distance" is a bit of a misnomer.
 We really mean the *average spread* of distance travelled.
 In time $t$, an individual
 walker will explore a region of size $\propto \sqrt{t}$, while a batch of walkers released from the same point will fan out to cover that region.
-For example, a drop of dye in water initially spreads quickly and then slows, with its size obeying a $\sqrt{t}$ scaling.
+A drop of dye in water consists of many random walkers, and initially spreads quickly before slowing due to the $\sqrt{t}$ scaling.

+Remarkably, the result does not depend on the number of dimensions.
+It is just as true for an atom jiggling in three dimensions, a drunkard wandering a two-dimensional streetscape, or a virtual bacterium foraging in a 216-dimensional simulation.

-*E. coli genome.* We start with a famous biological application of random walks.
+*DNA polymer.* We start with a biological application of random walks.
-It turns out that when a cell nucleus ruptures, the tightly coiled DNA will spill out in a random fashion.
+When a cell nucleus ruptures, the tightly coiled DNA will spill out in a random fashion.
-The DNA can be modelled as a chain of approximately straight chunks of length $\ell = 48$ nm, each of which corresponds to about 140 base pairs.
+The DNA can be modelled as a chain of approximately straight chunks of length $\ell = 48$ nm, each of which corresponds to about 140 base pairs (bp).
+Put differently, after 140 bp the strand forgets which direction it was pointing.
-After the rupture, these chunks remain connected, but are more or less uncorrelated, forming the steps of a random walk.
+After the rupture, these chunks form a random walk.

 In the photo above, a single-celled *Escherichia coli* (E. coli) bacterium has ruptured.
-From the spill, we can estimate the length of the E. coli genome!
+From the spill, we can estimate the length of its genome!
 The DNA covers a region with radius

 $$